 An overhead console and rail system are installed.
 Standard equipment includes a backseat DVD entertainment system, power heated mirrors, a six-speaker CD/MP3 stereo, power windows and locks, and remote keyless entry.
 The uplevel model adds a power driver's seat, rear climate controls and a convenience package that includes power rear quarter windows, among other things.

-GM's 3.5-liter V-6 engine generates an estimated 200 horsepower and 220 pounds-feet of torque and works with a four-speed-automatic transmission.
+Under the Hood GM's 3.5-liter V-6 engine generates an estimated 200 horsepower and 220 pounds-feet of torque and works with a four-speed-automatic transmission.
 When properly equipped, the Relay can tow up to 3,500 pounds.
 Versatrak all-wheel drive and traction control are optional.

-All-disc antilock brakes and daytime running lights are standard.
+Safety All-disc antilock brakes and daytime running lights are standard.
 An integrated child-safety seat, rear parking assist, seat-mounted side-impact airbags for front occupants and GM's StabiliTrak electronic stability system are optional.